HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/GeoLift/README.md

 **<small>Definition**<small>
 - Assuming you want to find out
-1. Synthetic Control Methods (SCM): The average of similar states that fit the target state (NY) very well before the treatment (carbon tax)
+1. Synthetic Control Methods (SCM): It helps you to understand if something causes something esle.
+The average of similar states that fit the target state (NY) very well before the treatment (carbon tax)
 2. Counterfactual: What would it happen without?
 Ex: what would have happen to gas consumption if NY didn't introduce carbon tax?
 3. Causal Effect: The difference between gasoline consumption with tax and gasoline consumption without tax.